smintio/Portals-Components-SDK/README.md

 The tools we provide can improve the experience as you develop Smint.io Portals components.

-- Data Adapter Exporter SDK is used to generate TypeScript public API interface definition from backend component assemblies.
-Learn more about how to do that [here](Examples/Backend/#custom-public-api-interfaces)
+- The [Data Adapter Exporter SDK](Examples/Backend/#custom-public-api-interfaces) is used to generate TypeScript public API interface definition from backend component assemblies
-- Publish Component SDK is used to compile, package and deploy components.
-More on that [here](Tools/Portals-SDK-PublishComponent-CLI/Release/)
+- The [Publish Component SDK](Tools/Portals-SDK-PublishComponent-CLI/Release/) is used to compile, package and deploy components

 Please note that future tools may be added or existing ones may be updated based on user feedback.